Portada para Ocean Tribute Award - Sealabs 2025 Winner

 SEALABS APP

-The information obtained with the sensor about the paramaters is entered into the SeaLabs App that sends the results to a database.
+The information obtained with the sensor about the paramaters is entered into the SeaLabs App that sends the results to public a database.

 SeaLabs App is a user friendly tool to manage data collection and transmission.